How to Get Short Term Disability in PA: The Qualifications and Application Process Explained

 Assessing Your Residual Functional Capacity

 In accordance with the Code of Federal Regulations, Section 416.945, the Social Security Administration will evaluate your highest effective work capacity to be able to ascertain what jobs you may be able to perform.
-Remember, it is not the Administration’s job to disqualify persons who genuinely need help, but weed out those attempting to defraud the system by investigating them for disability fraud.
+Remember, it is not the Administration’s job to disqualify persons who genuinely need help, but weed out those attempting to defraud the system by investigating them for short term disability fraud.

 Persons with leg issues may not perform standing work duties, but would qualify for sedentary jobs; individuals who cannot recall information due to mental conditions, but read well enough can also find employment.
 When – and only when – the SSA determines no possible jobs exist that individuals can perform given their condition will benefits be awardable.
 The Dictionary of Occupational Titles is the standard used by examiners to match work with one’s capabilities.